kamshory/MusicProductionManager/README.md

 ## Karaoke

 Karaoke is a feature that vocalists can use while practicing.
 Features can be accessed in both desktop and mobile mode using smartphones and tablets.

+## Sound Recorder

+Sound recorder is a feature for songwriters.
+The song created by the songwriter is directly recorded using MusicProductionManager and can be listened to by the composer.
+Composers compose songs based on ideas and drafts created by the songwriter.

+Songwriters can also add simple music from instruments or acapella which will inspire the composer to compose a complete song.

+Composers can link songs created by songwriters so that both songwriters, composers, arrangers and producers know the initial idea of a song.

 ## Recording Teleprompter